Blog

 Sometimes the system or user does not have sufficient permissions to run the application:

-• Right-click on the application's .exe file > Properties
+• Right-click the application's .exe file > Properties

 • Go to the Security tab

-• Click Edit and ensure that the user has full control.
+• Click Edit and make sure the user has full control

 Repairing damaged system files: